frontendops/Memory-game-v2/README.md

 ## Instructions

 This is a game where you need to match two cards together.
-Click on one and another if its wrong it will flip back over.
+Click on one and then another, if they do not match they flip back over.
 Timer starts when you perform your first match, each move will be counted aswell.

 ### How to run